 where $\otimes$ denotes element-wise multiplication, and the RnC (Reverse-and-Cut) is an activation function we proposed, which is defined as follows:

+The RnC function acts as a control mechanism, modulating the convolution process based on the suitability of the key parameters at each position.
 It is evident that $RnC(x) \in [0, 1]$.
-Similar to the ReLU activation function, RnC also incorporates a non-linear and threshold-based activation function during the guiding process, enabling convolution kernels to learn intricate relationships.
-In this situation, the output of RnC serves to evaluate the suitability of the convolution kernel in a specific area.
-It can also be regarded as a gating signal that modulates the convolution output $O^{Conv}$.
+Higher values indicate MagaConv behaves more like vanilla convolution, while lower values lead it to act more like Partial Convolution.
+Additionally, similar to other activation functions, RnC also incorporates a non-linear and threshold-based activation during guidance, enabling convolution kernels to learn complex relationships.

-\textbf{MagaConv-Layer}.
-The MagaConv operation is utilized within the MagaConv-Layer, following the specific architecture described in sec. \ref{subsec:overall} (i).
-In each layer, three parallel MagaConv operations are executed in separate heads to acquire multi-scale features, as shown in Fig. \ref{fig:mag} (c).
-Specifically, each MagaConv head takes the same depth features and binary mask as inputs and utilizes a different kernel size to obtain multi-scale features.
-These features are then fused together using a vanilla convolution with a kernel size of $1 \times 1$.
-Importantly, the parallel-head architecture does not significantly increase the overall computational consumption, since the total number of channels remains the same compared to a single-head structure.
-Therefore, this structure can be easily implemented in any framework as part of the forward pass.

 \textbf{Mask Update}.
-To provide particular instructions for each MagaConv-Layer at different scales, the masks are updated in every block and layer based on different rules, as shown in Fig. \ref{fig:mag} (a).
-In the layer $l$ of the block $b$, the mask update rule can be defined as follows:
+To provide particular instructions for each MagaConv-Layer at different scales, masks are updated in every block and layer according to distinct rules.
+In layer $l$ of block $b$, the mask updating rule is defined as follows: